ComputeCanada/software-stack/doc/easybuild.md

 means that the easyconfig must use one of their main toolchains.

-Once the pull request is merge, you can make a final merge of `mybranch` into the `computecanada-master` branch, and then delete your branch with:
+Once the pull request is merge, you can make a final merge of `mybranch` into the `computecanada-main` branch, and then delete your branch with:

 ```
 git push origin -delete mybranch